fayazaMSF/MSC_Project/README.md

 # MSC_Project
-Here you can find two approaches to represent the Document, Document similarity calculation and two approaches to Cluster the Document Vector.
+Here you can find the implementation of Document representation, Document similarity calculation and Document Clustering for Tamil documents.

 #Document Representation Techniques
 1. TF-IDF
 2. Word Embedding

+# Document similarity
+1. cosine_similarity

 #Clustering
 1. One Pass Algorithm